 These new data offer clues as to how my mobility exposed me to more potentially infected co-travelers and might explain why I developed a viral upper respiratory infection shortly after arriving at my destination.

 Passenger movement during flight increases contact with different passengers.
 Modeling data also suggest that passenger movement alters the displacement of aerosolized particles in ways that might increase the spread of aerosolized pathogens.1

-Hertzberg’s data suggest that it is relatively uncommon for sick people to travel.
+The Hertzberg et al data suggest that it is relatively uncommon for sick people to travel.
 However, with approximately 3 billion air passengers each year (averaging one flight for each two people on the planet each year), there will be times when germs are flying with airplane passengers.
 What should be done when someone with a respiratory infection is traveling?
-“Cover the cough” is always good advice, and the use of surgical-type face masks is relatively more common in Asia than elsewhere, for protection against both air pollution and infection.
+“Cover the cough” always is good advice, and the use of surgical-type face masks is relatively more common in Asia than elsewhere for protection against both air pollution and infection.

-As noted by Hertzberg, aircraft cabin hard surfaces are disinfected at least daily; it is not clear that wiping down seats and trays by passengers alters the transmission of infection.
+As noted by Hertzberg et al, aircraft cabin hard surfaces are disinfected at least daily; it is not clear that wiping down seats and trays by passengers alters the transmission of infection.
 Since most transmission occurs within a meter of an infected person, asymptomatic passengers might try to move away from coughing travelers when other seats are available.

 - Han Z, To GN, et al. Effect of human movement on airborne disease transmission in an airplane cabin: Study using numerical modeling and quantitative risk analysis.
 BMC Infect Dis 2014;14:434.